 5 Key Qualities Successful Project Managers Have in Common

-Managing a project, whether we’re talking about software development or planning a corporate event, can be daunting to say the least.
+Managing a project, whether we’re talking about software development or planning a corporate event, can be daunting, to say the least.
 The reality is that there is no secret formula that will make your project unwrap flawlessly; very often you’ll stumble upon a series of challenges and obstacles before you reach success.

-Let’s explore those five essential qualities that lead to success and create an environment of trust, communication and productivity.
+Let’s explore those five essential qualities that lead to success and create an environment of trust, communication, and productivity.

 1. Foster Efficient Communication

 Clear and effective communication has always stood at the forefront of a successful project.
-Yet ironically, in times when communication channels are ever so abundant, exchange between colleagues has become anything but clear and productive.
+Yet ironically, in times when communication channels are ever so abundant, an exchange between colleagues has become anything but clear and productive.
 And if your communication lacks order and organization, it will have a detrimental effect on a business, one that’s greater than miscommunication itself.